axflow/axflow/packages/models/README.md

 ## Features

+- Support for all leading model providers, plus popular open source models like Llama2 or Mistral through Together.ai inference
 - First-class streaming support for both low-level byte streams and higher-level JavaScript object streams
 - First-class support for streaming arbitrary data in addition to the LLM response
 - Comes with a set of utilities and React hooks for easily creating robust client applications